 Originally from Buffalo, NY, Hooper has been a long-time resident of the Pioneer Valley where she lives with her partner and college sweetheart, Tara, and their kids.

-Duey grew up in a suburb of Hartford, CT before moving to the beautiful Pioneer Valley.
+Duey grew up in a suburb of Hartford, CT and moved to the beautiful Pioneer Valley to attend UMass Amherst.
 They thoroughly enjoy the many community events that spring up throughout the year, particularly the Tuesday Market which takes place right in downtown Northampton during the warmer months.

 Lorelei Erisis is dedicated to making the application process more personal and stress-free for prospective M.S.W. students.
 Originally trained as an actor, Erisis performed improv and comedy for a number of years at The Second City in Chicago and Los Angeles.
 A proud queer, trans woman, Erisis has applied her theatrical training applications to the pursuit of activism and advocacy for LGBTQ equality specifically, and human rights generally.